Elamus Spa offers the largest selection of saunas in Northern Europe, with 22 saunas being heated every day.

 The Aufguss sauna show

-The Aufguss ritual originated in Germany and is increasingly popular elsewhere in Europe as well.
+The Aufguss ritual originated in Italy and is increasingly popular elsewhere in Europe as well.

 The ritual involves a number of stages.
 First, the sauna master prepares a mixture of water and essential oils for use on the hot stones of the stove to create scented steam.
 Next, they use a towel technique to spread the hot air, aromas and steam among the sauna guests.
 This not only spreads the scent, but also adds to the heat in the sauna, making the experience more intense.
 With costume, lighting, sound and projection technology, the Aufguss show is akin to a theatrical performance in a sauna.